Amanda Cotton of HouseLust. A Colourful, Victorian Home Renovation

 The white chest of drawers is from John Lewis, and the velvet bedding is all west elm.
 I love collecting pottery, and the little pots are all from Fiona walker England.

 When we found out we we’re expecting, we thought it would be really fun to create a jungle themed nursery, since we both love animals.
-Plus I love how its gender neutral, and isn’t plain grey.
-There wasn’t much out their for nursery inspiration that wasn’t just 50 shades of grey.
+Plus, I love how its gender neutral, and isn’t plain grey.
+There wasn’t much out there for nursery inspiration that wasn’t just 50 shades of grey.
 I hope the jungle theme captivates his imagination, with the little elephant, zebra and lion heads looking out through the palms.

 The room already had the beautiful wainscoting panelling which we had put in when it was our bedroom, so when I found the amazing jungle palm wallpaper by Milton and king, I knew it would be perfect, and that it wouldn’t look too much all around the room as the panelling breaks it up.
 I think it’s really playful and hopefully it will get his imagination going as he gets bigger.